Reynolds Number Calculator

 L = 2.5 cm diameter pipe.
 The velocity of tap water is about

-u = 1.7 m/s.
-In our Reynolds number calculator, you can choose (as a substance) water at
+u = 1.7 m / s.
+In our Reynolds number calculator, we choose (as a substance) water at

 Re = 32 483.
 Hence, the water flow is turbulent.